atlanhq/atlan-java/site/docs/sdks/java/basic-operations/update.md

 		.build(); // (4)
 ```

-1. The `toBuilder()` method can be called on any object to create a chainable builder for further enriching the object.
+1. We'll create an object we can take actions on from this updater.
 2. In this example, we're adding a certificate to the object.
 3. Note that you can chain any number of enrichments together.
 Here we are also adding an announcement to the [asset](/concepts/assets).
 4. To persist the enrichment back to the object, we must `build()` the builder.